More blowout profit from tech companies push S&P 500 higher

 If yields move high enough, it could rattle the stock market because higher rates can draw investors back into bonds and away from stocks.
 The recent ultra-low rates have helped technology and other high-growth stocks in particular.
 But analysts say the 10-year Treasury yield would need to get closer to 1% to drive real concerns.

-The latest tech stock to be minted a blue chip surged 27.2% after giving a profit report for its latest quarter that Wall Street analysts called “stupendous.”
+The latest tech stock to be minted a blue chip surged 25.2%, making it the biggest gainer in the S&P 500, after giving a profit report for its latest quarter that Wall Street analysts called “stupendous.”
 Salesforce.com will join the Dow Jones Industrial Average when trading begins on Monday, replacing Exxon Mobil in the measure of 30 blue-chip stocks.

-Other technology stocks were also strong, with Microsoft up 2.6%.
-Hewlett Packard Enterprise jumped 4.4% following its own better-than-expected profit report.
+Other technology stocks were also strong, with Adobe up 7.6%.
+Hewlett Packard Enterprise gained 4% following its own better-than-expected profit report.

 Tech stocks in the S&P 500 accounted for more than 80% of the S&P 500's overall gain.
 It continues a longstanding run on Wall Street, where investors continue to pile into companies that can deliver strong growth even if the economy is weak or quarantined.